Trump denies friction with top aides over Iran policy

 U.S. intelligence showed heightened activity by Iran or its proxies that U.S. officials took as a threat against American targets in the region.

-Reporting by Steve Holland; additional reporting by Roberta Rampton; editing by Jonathan Oatis, Cynthia Osterman and Bill Berkrot
+Reporting by Steve Holland and Roberta Rampton; editing by Jonathan Oatis, Cynthia Osterman and Bill Berkrot